-- 7.73 An Arboricultural Impact Assessment and Method Statement, a Tree Report and a landscape masterplan have been submitted.
+7.68 An updated Arboricultural Impact Assessment and Method Statement, a Tree Report and a landscape masterplan have been submitted.
 The landscape plan shows tree planting, paths and decorative railings and hedgerows to the frontages of the site, including the amenity area with pedestrian access along Poplar Road.
 This will provide a pleasant visual amenity to the locality and complement the proposed buildings.
-Existing trees along on the public footpath will be retained and protected during construction. - 7.74 Private amenity spaces will also be landscaped with ornamental trees.
-Ornamental planting and trees will be used around car park areas to help break up hardstanding and add visual interest. - 7.75 The retention of the highway trees and planting of trees planting and landscaping will help to enhance the proposed development and is considered to be acceptable.
+Existing trees along on the public footpath will be retained and protected during construction.

+- 7.69 Private amenity spaces will also be landscaped with ornamental trees.
+Ornamental planting and trees will be used around car park areas to help break up hardstanding and add visual interest. - 7.70 The retention of the highway trees and planting of additional trees, along with planting and landscaping, will help to enhance the proposed development and is considered to be acceptable.